When it comes to eCommerce marketing, PPC advertising is king.

 - Dynamic Search Ads (DSAs)

-- YouTube Ads (Note: some campaigns here will be pay-per-impressions, not per-click)
+- YouTube Ads (note: some campaigns here will be pay-per-impression, not per-click)

 - Display Network